 1. Rename the video file extension to .mp4, .mov, .avi, .mpg, etc. This method has been confirmed by a large number of people, although it doesn't make any sense.
 You may give it a shot.

 2. Clear Media Caches.
 Go to the Edit menu > Preferences > Media Cache > Remove Media Cache Files, then restart Premiere Pro.

 3. Switch Renderer.
 Go to the File menu > Project Settings > General > Video Rendering and Playback > Renderer: Mercury Playback Engine Software Only.

 4. Turn off hardware acceleration.
 Go to the Edit menu > Preferences > Media, uncheck "Enable hardware accelerated decoding (requires restart)."
 Then restart Premiere Pro.

-Some HEVC footages were recorded in variable frame rate (VFR), which will fail to import to Premiere Pro or cause video and audio out of sync issue.
+Some HEVC footages were recorded in variable frame rate (VFR), which will fail to import to Premiere Pro or cause video and audio out of sync or Premiere Pro only importing audio issue.